 Bend/Portland, Oregon Federal Motor Carrier Safety Administration (FMCSA) Violations Lawyers

+Victims injured by federal motor carrier safety administration (FMCSA) violations should call our law firm.
 If you or a loved one have been seriously injured or killed as a result of a trucking accident or collision contact the Oregon Truck Accident Lawyers at Kuhlman Law at our number below or fill out the intake form.
 We offer a free initial case evaluation and handle cases on a contingency fee which means that you pay no money unless we recover.

 We handle cases throughout the state including Bend and Portland Oregon, Redmond, Central Oregon, Multnomah County, Deschutes County, Salem, Eugene, Corvallis, Lane County, Medford, Gresham, Albany, Medford, Beaverton, Umatilla, Pendleton, and Hillsboro.